-Of households, 0.8 per cent stated that they were exposed to residential burglary in 2014.
-During 2014, approximately 22,400 residential burglaries were reported – this is 6 per cent increase as compared with the preceding year.
+Of households, 1 per cent stated that they were exposed to residential burglary in 2015.
+During 2015, approximately 22,800 residential burglaries were reported – this is a 2 per cent increase as compared with the preceding year.

-Percentage of households exposed to residential burglary 2006 – 2014.
-Source: NTU.
+Percentage of households exposed to residential burglary 2006 – 2015.
+Source: SCS.

-In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 0.8 per cent of households state that they were exposed to residential burglary, which corresponds to 35,000 households in Sweden.
-This is a reduction as compared with 2013, when 1.2 per cent of households were exposed.
+In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 1 per cent of households state that they were exposed to residential burglary, which corresponds to 45,000 households in Sweden.
+This is an increase as compared with 2014, when 0.8 per cent of households were exposed.
 The percentage of households who have been exposed to residential burglary has remained relatively stable, at approximately 1 per cent, since the survey was commenced in 2006.

-Residents of detached or semi-detached dwellings are exposed to residential burglary to a marginally greater extent (0.9%) than residents of multiple dwelling blocks (0.7%).
-The difference is not particularly great, but has been relatively stable during the entire survey period.
+Residents of detached or semi-detached dwellings are exposed to residential burglary to a greater extent (1.3%) than residents of multiple dwelling blocks (0.8%).
+The difference has been relatively stable during the entire survey period.
 It is not possible to discern any clear patterns in respect of exposure between different types of families.
-In respect of residential locality, residents of major metropolitan regions are exposed to a somewhat greater extent (1.0%) than residents of other larger cities (0.8%) and residents of small towns and rural areas (0.6%).
+In respect of residential locality, residents of major metropolitan regions (1.2%) and other larger cities (also 1.2%) are exposed to a greater extent than residents of small towns and rural areas (0.7%).

-Approximately the same number of residential burglaries take place on weekdays (53%) as on weekends and holidays (47%).
-It is equally common for burglaries to take place during daytime (50%) as during night time (50%).
-For most of the reported residential burglaries (83%), most of the respondents state that something was stolen in connection with the burglary.
-In slightly more than one out of four cases (27%), someone was home when the burglary was committed.
+More residential burglaries take place on weekdays (63%) than on weekends and holidays (37%).
+It is more common for burglaries to take place during daytime (64%) than during night time (36%).
+For most of the reported residential burglaries (78%), most of the respondents state that something was stolen in connection with the burglary.
+In one out of four cases (25%), someone was home when the burglary was committed.
 The number varies over the years and no clear trend can be discerned.

 Number of reported cases of residential burglaries in single-family residences, terraced houses, and suchlike, as well as flats, 2006 – 2015.
 Source: Reported offences

-In 2015, 89,800 residential burglaries were reported, which is a 1 per cent increase as compared with 2014.
+In 2015, 89,800 burglaries were reported, which is a 1 per cent increase as compared with 2014.
+Out of these, 22,800 related to residential burglaries – an increase of 2 per cent as compared to 2014.
 The number of reported burglaries in single-family homes and terraced houses was roughly at the same level as the previous year, 14,700 offences.
 Burglaries of flats increased by 4 per cent during 2015 to 8,040 burglaries during the year.

 The number of reported residential burglaries has varied over the most recent ten years, but shows an upwards trend with an overall increase of 52 per cent as compared with 2006.
 Burglaries of flats increased continuously until 2011, when this trend was broken, only to rise agin in the last two years.
 They are now at a level which is 21 per cent higher than in 2006.